 How much is gap insurance?

-How much gap insurance will cost you primarily depends on where you buy it.
+The cost of gap insurance depends on where you buy it.
 You have two options: through your insurance company or through the auto dealership where you bought your car.

-Buying gap insurance from your insurer typically costs $50 to $150 per year and is included as part of your insurance premium, according to Jimmi Lewis, owner of insurance brokerage Voi Insurance Solutions, in Glendale, Calif., near Los Angeles.
+Buying gap insurance from your insurer typically costs $50 to $150 per year and is included as part of your insurance premium, according to Jimmi Lewis, an insurance agent with myIQuotes, a division of Alta Vista Insurance.

 “We always recommend this option, as adding gap insurance to your auto insurance policy will almost always save you at least 50% compared to purchasing at the dealership,” he says.